Southwest starts on reputation repair after cancellations

 Southwest remained relatively quiet for several days even after it became clear that it was struggling while other airlines recovered from the winter storm — and after it came under repeated criticism from consumers, media reports and Transportation Secretary Pete Buttigieg.

-After an update on attempts to fix the operation Dec.
-24, Southwest went dark for three days until it posted a video apology by CEO Robert Jordan, followed a day later by a video with another executive.
+As canceled flights piled up day after day, Southwest gave few updates and rejected requests for interviews with key executives.
+It posted a video apology by Jordan Dec.
+27, followed a day later by a video with another executive.
 Company executives did not speak generally to the media until Dec.
 29, when they announced that Southwest would resume normal operations the following day.

 “The company was slow to come forward in terms of corporate PR communications until the government went after them, the (Transportation) secretary called the CEO directly and demanded they move fast to take care of those people,” said Larry Yu, a George Washington University professor who studies crisis management in the tourism industry.
 “Short-term, it’s big damage.”